stehrn/twelve_factor/README.md

 This is part one of a two part series covering about half the factors and all source is available in [twelve_factor](https://github.com/stehrn/twelve_factor) GitHub repo

 ## Introducing the demo app
-Our demo app is the beginnings of a simple agle scrum _moodboard_, implemented as a microservice based architecture that has the following end points to get and set a users mood:
+The demo app is the beginnings of a simple agile scrum _moodboard_, implemented as a microservice based architecture that has the following end-points to get and set the mood of the given user:
 ```
 GET /user/<user>/mood/
 PUT /user/<user>/mood/